microsoft/AdaptiveCards/docs/wwwroot/documentation/markdown/display/libraries/HTMLServer.md

-# HTML Server Library
+# HTML server library
 This is a .NET server side library for generating HTML markup to be sent to a client.

 ## Add a renderer
-This is available as a nuget packages.
+This is available as a nuget package.
 ```csharp
 nuget install AdaptiveCards.Html
 ```